django-cms/djangocms-moderation/docs/reference/settings.rst

 collection and, once it has passed the *same* review workflow used for publishing, it is unpublished instead of published.
 Enabling the flag also:

-* adds a **Submit for unpublishing** link to published, moderated versions in the versioning admin, and
+* adds a **Submit for unpublishing** icon button to published, moderated versions in the versioning admin, and
 * removes the direct *unpublish* link from moderated content, so unpublishing always goes through moderation.